This Clean Eating Coconut Curry Turkey Chili saved my sanity.

 - Clean Eating Turkey Chili

-- 1 pound green peas, OR 1 cup shredded carrot
+- 1 lb. green peas (OR 1 cup shredded carrots)